-Central to the rewards system in the Prep School are stars, which are recorded in Prep Diaries.
+Central to the rewards system in the Prep School are dojos and house points.
 Ten stars convert into one house point.
-In the Senior School, pupils receive house points.
-When pupils in both the Prep and Senior School receive a house point, they receive a token in their house colour.
-This token is then placed in the box in Main School Foyer so that pupils, staff and parents can see which house has collected the most house points.
-House points in Senior School are also recorded in SharePoint.
-Stars and house points can be awarded by staff for the following:
+When pupils in the Prep School receive a house point, they receive a token in their house colour.
+This token is then placed in the box in the Prep School so that everyone in the school community can see which house has collected the most house points.